 Diagnostic Assessment

-A focused, time-boxed assessment of your data landscape, governance posture, or a specific decision you're facing.
+A focused, time-boxed assessment of your data sources and governance, or a specific decision you're facing.
 Typically 2–4 weeks.

 Outputs: Written assessment, findings, recommendations, and a clear view of what to do next.